preetmyob/MyService/README.md

 # installing the template
 dotnet new install <path to template root>

+# updating the template
+dotnet new update <path to template root>

 # uninstalling the template
 dotnet new uninstall <path to template root>